tokland/shoogle/README.md

 Introduction
 ============

-_shoogle_ is a tool to use the Google API from the command line. *shoogle* does not know about the details of each API, instead, it uses the Google Discovery API .
+_shoogle_ is a tool to use the Google API from the command line.
 It works on any platform -GNU/Linux, BSD, OS X, Windows, ...- that runs Python 3.x.

 Install
 =======